ospangler/intel-arc-stable-diffusion-tutorial/README.md

 ```
 ./webui.sh --use-ipex
 ```
+Before leaving your computer, make sure you've turned off sleep in your system settings.
+The install will mess up if you leave your computer and the computer decides to go to sleep during it.
 WAIT A LONG TIME.
 If no progress for awhile (more than 10 minutes), use ctrl+C to break and then run ./webui.sh --use-ipex again.
 Keep in mind that it can take awhile to update which packages have been installed and the process can take pretty slow so don't get too impatient.

 download default model : yes